 The dog’s food and drink should be placed on a waterproof surface to avoid any moisture reaching the wood floor.
 Even homes without a dog should have an absorbent rug by the entrances to avoid tracking rain, snow, or dirt into the house.
 Having a rag handy to wipe off paws is very helpful as well.

 We all understand that sometimes accidents do occur.
 Visible scratches can be easily remedied with a new coat of finish applied periodically.
 Damaged or stained sections of hardwood flooring can be repaired or replaced.
-The experts at MacDonald Hardwood are available to answer your questions and help you keep your floors looking beautiful, regardless of their age.
+Learn more about the best hardwood flooring to consider other aspects of your lifestyle before making a final decision.